moderndatacompany/dataos.info/docs/getting_started/operator/index.md

     ![app](/getting_started/operator/operations_app.png)

-3. The "Resources" tab shows the user-created DataOS Resources, such as workflows, services, secrets, depots, clusters, compute, etc. This includes insights into the current running status of these resources, as well as the owner or creator of each resource.
+3. The "Resources" tab shows the user-created DataOS Resources, such as workflows, services, secrets, depots, clusters, compute, etc. This information includes insights into the current running status of these resources, and the owner or creator of each resource.

     ![app](/getting_started/operator/operations_workflow.png)